ieeeupsb/workshop_ESP8266/content/Material.md

 ### What is a resistor?

 Resistors are electronic components which have a specific, constant electrical resistance.
 The resistor’s resistance limits the flow of electrons through a circuit.
 They are passive components, meaning they only consume power (and can’t generate it).
 Resistors are usually added to circuits where they complement active components like op-amps, microcontrollers, and other integrated circuits.
 Commonly resistors are used to limit current, divide voltages, and pull-up I/O lines.
-(Don't bother understand this fully right now)
+(Don't worry if you can't understand all of this right now.
+Everything will be explained further)

 ### The Ω